 Scholarship applications from prospective students which are not supported by a fully completed PG programme application and not submitted by the deadlines above will not be considered for funding.

-Applications for this scholarship are no longer being accepted for 2020-2021 as the 2nd of March deadline has now passed.
+Applications for the 2023-2024 academic session are no longer being accepted for this scholarship as the 1st March 2023 deadline has now passed.

 Frequently Asked Questions